pandas-dev/pandas/doc/source/development/contributing_codebase.rst

 usually find similar examples by checking the release notes for one of the previous versions.

+If your code is a bugfix, add your entry to the relevant bugfix section.
+Avoid adding to the ``Other`` section; only in rare cases should entries go there.
+Being as concise as possible, the description of the bug should include how the user may encounter it and an indication of the bug itself, e.g.
+"produces incorrect results" or "incorrectly raises".
+It may be necessary to also indicate the new behavior.

 If your code is an enhancement, it is most likely necessary to add usage examples to the existing documentation.
 This can be done following the section regarding :ref:`documentation <contributing_documentation>`.